Learn Python with Talk Python's 270 hours of courses

 01:00:42 Will they actually do work for me?
 Or do they just go into work as answer Stack Overflow question?
 Interesting.

 01:00:49 I said, keep people interested.
 Right?
 Yeah, if you would learn a lot.
 I think if you seek out questions, there is such a thing as the fastest gun in the West, where someone already knows the answer can type faster than you and get the first answer in.
 And then that gets voted.
 So if you're in it for the reputation and the up votes, you're going to have to wait a little while because you're going to probably be a little slower than the experienced, hence the people that can type out the answer quickly.
 Sure.
 But at the same time, at that time, when you can compare your answer to theirs, and see, Did I miss something?
 Did I miss a detail?
 Did I miss a trick?
 Did I?
 Did they use something interesting, either the standard library that I didn't know about yet?
 So next to that, you having to figure out how a mountain is do I know the answer?
 You also get to see how other people are answering.
-So that's that's something different than you trying to find the solution to a problem you have the you are actually looking at new questions just to come in and see how other people are answering them at the moment.
+So that's something different than you trying to find the solution to a problem you have the you are actually looking at new questions just to come in and see how other people are answering them at the moment.
 You could it's a slightly different angle, you get to see how other people think about a problem.
 And you might learn a thing or two about that.

 01:01:55 Okay, very interesting.
 I probably won't take a weekend go work on Stack Overflow.
 But it's interesting to think about what would happen if I did